albbus-stack/t5.rs/README.md

 ## Development

 - Install cargo-watch using `cargo install cargo-watch`
-- Install dependencies using `bun install`
+- Install `@material-tailwind/html` using `bun install`
 - Watch and build TailwindCSS using `bun tailwind`

 #### Supabase Auth

-- You should create a new project on [Supabase](https://supabase.io/), this will be used for the authentication and database integration.
+- Create a new project on [Supabase](https://supabase.io/), this will be used for authentication and database integration.
 - To setup Supabase Auth copy the `.env.example` file in a new `.env` file and fill in the `SUPABASE_URL`, `SUPABASE_API_KEY` and `SUPABASE_JWT_SECRET` fields with your Supabase credentials (found in the Supabase dashboard under project settings).

 #### Database